sankabuilds/megauploader/README.md

 go build
 ```

-3. Install the application (optional):
+3. Install the application:
 ```bash
 go install
 ```

-This will install the binary as `megauploader` to your `$GOPATH/bin` directory, making it available system-wide.
+### Method 3: Download Binaries
+You can download pre-built binaries for various platforms from the [Releases](https://github.com/sankabuilds/megauploader/releases) page.

 ## Usage